eoli3n/eoli3n.github.io/_posts/2021-05-20-enter-the-void.md

 On Void Linux, there is no AUR-like, all packages are validated, this is great as my AUR list on Arch Linux was growing more and more.
 99% of my needs was already packaged, and I used the missing one to learn how to package as [xbps packages](https://github.com/void-linux/void-packages).
 I sweated a bit trying to package ``x2go`` client and server packages, but the community helped me a lot on IRC and Github, to finish my first [Void Linux Pull Requests](https://github.com/void-linux/void-packages/pulls/eoli3n).

-For packages with licensing problem, I use flatpak packages.
+For proprietary softwares, I use flatpak packages.

 ### Finish me...

-On Arch Linux, defaultly, you cannot upgrade your kernel and load a new kernel module without rebooting, the ``modules`` directory is managed by the package, so the directory is cleaned when upgrading.
+On Arch Linux, by default, you cannot upgrade your kernel and load a new kernel module without rebooting, the ``modules`` directory is managed by the package, so the directory is cleaned when upgrading.
 The workaround exists as an AUR package, [kernel modules hook](https://aur.archlinux.org/packages/kernel-modules-hook/).
 Void Linux is again smoother.

 ```bash
 $ sudo rmmod kvm_intel